ashmilkt/Covid-19-India/README.md

 It won't be accurate as it only consider the number of covid cases in the past days.
 No other variables are considered here.

-To see the final report and prediction as on 26/06/2021, please download the HTML file
+To see the final report and prediction as on 26/06/2021, please download the final output file